Is Nonverbal Communication a Numbers Game?

-Firstly, the history behind this often quoted, and equally often misunderstood magic set of percentages is often unknown, which I think happens to be the main the reason it is not fully understood.
+Firstly, the history behind this often quoted, and equally often misunderstood magic set of percentages is often unknown, which I think happens to be the main reason it is not fully understood.
 The famous (at least in nonverbal communication circles!) researcher Albert Mehrabian is responsible for this percentage breakdown detailing the importance of nonverbal communication channels compared to verbal channels.
 Actually, it was two research studies (Mehrabian & Wiener, 1967 and Mehrabian & Ferris, 1967) combined that resulted in the 55/38/7 formula.

 The Mehrabian and Ferris study actually consists of a predecessor formula to the 55/38/7 formula: 60/40.
-The 60/40 formula they created represents the comparison of importance between facial (60%) and vocal (40%) components in regards to a person's attitude.
+The 60/40 formula they created represents the comparison of importance between facial (60%) and vocal (40%) components in regard to a person's attitude.

 The problem with this, as with the general study of nonverbal communication, is that it is inaccurate to claim that a formula is absolute and applies to every situation.

 What does Mehrabian think of this?
-He agrees!
+He agrees.